Locally induced Gaussian processes for large-scale simulation experiments: Discussion

 \section{Discussion}

 Exponential growth of diversity and size of computer simulation campaigns places a heavy burden on GP surrogates.
-Remaining fast enough to be useful -- they can't be slower than the simulator they are replacing -- but without cutting too many corners in approximation, in order to keep fidelity high to capture nonstationary relationships, requires a nimble approach.
+Remaining fast enough to be useful -- they cannot be slower than the simulator they are replacing -- but without cutting too many corners in approximation, in order to keep fidelity high to capture nonstationary relationships, requires a nimble approach.
 Many interesting new methods have come online of late, including inducing points and local approximation.
 Inducing points address computation time and space head on, but sacrifice on fidelity.
-As we illustrate in Section \ref{sec:inducing}, existing likelihood based tools for choosing their multiplicity and location are difficult to wield due to an abundance of local minima.
-Local approximations (LAGP) perform much better in prediction exercises, because their criteria more squarely target predictive accuracy.
-However, they rely on cumbersome discrete search subroutines to supplant intractably large conditioning sets.
+Existing likelihood based tools for choosing their multiplicity and location are difficult to wield due to an abundance of local minima.
+Local approximations (LAGP) perform better in prediction exercises because their criteria more squarely target predictive accuracy.
+However, they rely on cumbersome discrete search to supplant intractably large conditioning sets.

 Here we proposed a hybrid approach: locally induced Gaussian processes (LIGPs).
 Toward that end, we developed a novel weighted integrated mean-squared error (wIMSE) criterion for selecting inducing points nearby predictive locations of interest.
 Closed forms for the criteria and derivatives were provided.
 The key insight here is one of replacing discrete data subset selection (LAGP) with continuous, library-based search via wIMSE through inducing points.
-Our empirical work revealed that such conditioning sets had a highly consistent structure from one predictive location to the next, suggesting that one-off calculations could be reused as a template for (potentially many) other locations of interest.
-Such a capability has long been elusive in local approximation schemes.
+Our empirical work revealed that such conditioning sets had a highly consistent structure from one predictive location to the next, suggesting that one-off calculations could be reused as a template for other locations of interest.

-The result is a new transductive GP learner that is faster than the original, with comparable or improved accuracy in out-of-sample prediction exercises.
-When LIGP results are less accurate than LAGP alternatives, the gaps are narrow and the LAGP methods require substantially more computation.
+The result is a new transductive GP learner that is faster than the original, with comparable or improved accuracy in out-of-sample exercises.
+When LIGP results are less accurate than LAGP, the gaps are narrow and LAGP requires substantially more computation.
 In some cases, LIGP is orders of magnitude more accurate without demanding more computation.
 Our examples spanned illustrative (2d and 8d with tens and hundreds thousands of points) to high-dimensional benchmarks (21d with non-space-filling design) and real-world simulation (8d and millions of runs).